ToyVo/.dotfiles/README.md

 AUR packages that I depend on
 * paru-bin
 * starship-bin
+* neovim-git
+* nerd-fonts-fira-code

+Other software that are used
+* vim-plug
+  * neovim config is setup with typescript and typescript-language-server via nvim-lspconfig

-to setup on a new install: clone to something to home, then run stow for each package to be used
+to setup on a new install: clone to somewhere like $HOME, then run stow for each package to be used
 ```sh
 stow -t ~ shell sway ETC
 ```